Skip to main content

 According to Figure 3 and the data table below, in over fifty years, 2012 was the hottest year with 1306 cooling degree days, and 1992 was the coolest year with only 628 cooling degree days.
 Figure 3 compares Nebraska's cooling degree days each year (the blue line) to what is considered normal (the lighter blue line).

-In 2022, the number of cooling degree days reported were relatively the same as the cooling degree day normals except from June to September.
-The cooling degree days reported for June were 52 percent above the cooling degree day normal (the month was 52 percent warmer than normal).
-July's cooling degree days were 6.4 percent warmer than normal, August's cooling degree days were 13.6 percent warmer than normal, and September's cooling degree days were 53.0 percent warmer than normal.
-It shows in the data table that the total for 2022 was 15.0 percent above the degree day normal so 2022 had warmer–than–normal weather.
+In 2024, the cooling degree days reported for January through May, August, and October through December were relatively the same as the cooling degree day normals.
+The exceptions were June, July, and September.
+The cooling degree days reported for June were 21 percent above the cooling degree day normal (the month was 21 percent warmer than normal).
+July's cooling degree days were 13 percent below normal, and September's cooling degree days were 60 percent above normal.
+It shows in the data table that the total for 2024 was 11 percent above the degree day normal so 2024 had warmer–than–normal weather.
+The previous year, 2023, was relatively the same as 2024 from month to month and for the entire year.

-Data in the table below shows that the number of cooling degree days in, for example, July 2021 (324) was 20 degree days below the cooling degree day normal (344).
-In other words, the weather was cooler than usual, and Nebraska consumers cooled their homes and businesses 23 percent less than they would in a July with normal summer weather.
+Data in the table below shows that the number of cooling degree days, for example, in July 2024 (288) was 44 degree days below the cooling degree day normal (332).
+In other words, the weather was cooler than usual, and Nebraska consumers cooled their homes and businesses 13 percent less than they would in a July with normal summer weather.

 Cooling Degree Days and Degree Day Normals for Nebraska